Ecology Surveys

 Planning Requiring an Ecological Survey

 Different types of ecology assessments are available to deal with a variety of potential ecological constraints.
-Certain circumstances prompt a developer to need an ecological survey as the first step in the planning process, such as to support planning applications, address habitats and species or fulfill another duty.
+Certain circumstances prompt a developer to need an ecological survey as the first step in the planning process, such as to support planning applications, address habitats and species, or fulfil another duty.

 For instance, an ecology survey may be required on developments where: